Find out how salary sacrifice arrangements work and how they might affect an employee's current and future income.

 Earnings related payments

 Salary sacrifice can affect the amount of statutory pay an employee receives.
 It can cause some employees to lose their entitlement altogether.
-If a salary sacrifice arrangement reduces an employee’s average weekly earnings below the lower earnings limit, then you won’t be required to make any statutory payments to them.
+If a salary sacrifice arrangement reduces an employee’s average weekly earnings below the lower earnings limit, then the employer doesn’t have to make any statutory payments to them.